Bole Addis Ababa (ADD) Airport

 Passengers can either electronically check-in and print their own 2D barcoded boarding passes, or use SITA Cuss kiosks for self-check-in.

-Other amenities inside the passenger terminals include a bank branch, currency exchange service, post office, VIP lounge, first aid station, travel agency & tour operator, a few food & drink establishments, gift shops, newsstands & duty-free shops.
+Amenities & services inside the passenger terminals include a bank branch, currency exchange service, post office, VIP lounge, first aid station, travel agency & tour operator, a few food & drink establishments, gift shops, newsstands & duty-free shops.
 Bole Airport's baggage handling system can handle up to 8,000 bags per hour.

 Cloud Nine passengers can use the Cloud Nine Lounge offering a number of amenities, including computers & wireless connection.